-This series of lectures has been lovingly created to celebrate the centenary of Howard Carter's great discovery in 1922 of Tutankhamun's tomb in the Valley of the Kings in Egypt.
+This series of lectures has been lovingly created to celebrate the centenary of Howard Carter's great discovery in 1922 of Tutankhamun's tomb in the Valley of the Kings in Egypt and his decade of work after the discovery.

 Join Gillian Hovell, 'The Muddy Archaeologist' for three stunning live lectures that will bring to life not just the moment of discovery but the world of Tutankhamun.
 See how the objects in Tutankhamun's tomb reveal his inheritance of the long-lived Egyptian culture and civilization, then discover how a cosmopolitan Egypt maintained her identity amongst the ancient cultures of the Mediterranean who crowded in on her.
 And yet the sands of time eventually buried ancient Egypt.
 But she would rise from the sands; find out how Carter's discovery created a new legacy for Tutankhamun